High school instructions

 Adding electives

-Our default curriculum provides a full schedule of six courses for the first semester of ninth grade.
+Our suggested core curriculum provides a full schedule of six courses for the first semester of ninth grade.
 For all semesters thereafter, we leave space to add one or two elective courses of your choice.

 You can also create your own elective courses.
 These self-designed electives are a continuation of the free Project Time scheduled in the K-8 grades.
 They may consist of any coherent endeavor undertaken for at least 60 hours (for a half-credit or one-semester course), which results in learning or other self development.
 Examples include online courses, a research paper on a topic of interest, music lessons, art classes, athletic training, a job or apprenticeship, starting a business, volunteer work, writing a novel, or learning how to cook.